 Other Procurements: Invitations for Bids and Requests for Proposals for other procurements may require the submission of a bid security, including specifications for the form and type of bid security, when the Procurement Officer determines it to be in the best interest of the District.

-Acceptable Bid Security Not Furnished: If a bid security is required and acceptable bid security is not furnished, the bid shall be rejected as nonresponsive, unless the failure to comply is determined by the Procurement Officer to be nonsubstantial.
-Failure to submit an acceptable bid security may be deemed nonsubstantial if:
+Acceptable Bid Security Not Furnished: If a bid security is required and acceptable bid security is not furnished, the bid shall be rejected as nonresponsive, unless the failure to comply is determined by the Procurement Officer to be non-substantial.
+Failure to submit an acceptable bid security may be deemed non-substantial if:

 The bid security is submitted on a form other than the required bid bond form and the bid security meets all other requirements of this Policy and the contractor provides acceptable bid security by the close of business of the next succeeding business day after being notified of the defective bid security;